Farnam Street is an online intellectual hub that helps you get an edge, avoid problems, and live a smarter life.

-I’m not smart enough to figure out everything myself, so I try to master the best of what other people have already figured out.
+I’m not smart enough to figure all of this out myself.
+So I try to master the best of what other people have already figured out.
 Sounds simple, doesn’t it?

 What do other people say about Farnam Street?